go101/immutable-value-proposal/README-v8.md

 Another simpler rule design is to forbid the conversions mentioned in the 2nd and 3rd rules.

 This means, the addressable constant feature and the partial read-only feature are mutually exclusive.
-I prefer keeping the addressable constant feature.